 DEAN & DELUCA - This gourmet food and wine store isn’t as densely packed with products as it used to be, but it’s still a reliable source of local wines, artisan cheeses, and gourmet food items to go (including tasty sandwiches).
 They also have a great coffee bar and an astounding selection of pastries sourced from Napa Valley bakeries.
 607 South St. Helena Highway (Highway 29), St. Helena (707) 967-9980

 Gillwoods Cafe – Very popular place in downtown St. Helena with an expansive breakfast menu of down-home standards.
 If you have picky eaters, or a large group you need to satisfy, everyone is bound to find something to please them.
-There is also a sister restaurant in downtown Napa.
+The sister restaurant in downtown Napa, alas, recently closed when the owners retired.
 1313 Main Street, St. Helena (707) 963-1788

 Gott’s Roadside – Local institution that originally established its fame for gourmet burgers and fries under the name “Taylor’s Refresher”.
 If you’re not in the mood for a shake to go with your cheeseburger and fries, how about a beer or some wine?
 This is the original location - there are also other branches in downtown Napa (at the Oxbow Public Market) and in San Francisco (at the Ferry Building).
 933 Main Street (Highway 29), St. Helena (707) 963-3486